jacobkap/crimebythenumbers/docs/regular-expressions.md

 #> [1] 20 26 27
 ```

 A very useful parameter is `value`.
 When we set `value` to TRUE, it will print out the actual strings that are a match rather than the element number.
-While this prevents us from using it to subset, it is an excellent tool to check if the `grep()` was successful as we can visually confirm it returns what we want.
+While this prevents us from using it to subset (since R no longer knows which rows are a match), it is an excellent tool to check if the `grep()` was successful as we can visually confirm it returns what we want.
 When we start to learn about special characters soon which makes the patterns more complicated, this will be important.

 ```r